caicloud/tensorflow-tutorial/.github/PULL_REQUEST_TEMPLATE.md

 2. https://github.com/caicloud/engineering/blob/master/guidelines/git_commit_conventions.md  <-- how to structure your git commit
 3. https://github.com/caicloud/engineering/blob/master/guidelines/caicloud_bot.md            <-- how to work with caicloud bot

-Other tips from Kubernetes community:
+Other tips:

-1. If this is your first time, read our contributor guidelines https://git.k8s.io/community/contributors/devel/pull-requests.md#the-pr-submit-process and developer guide https://git.k8s.io/community/contributors/devel/development.md#development-guide
+If this is your first contribution, read our Getting Started guide https://github.com/caicloud/engineering/blob/master/guidelines/README.md
-2. If you want *faster* PR reviews, read how: https://git.k8s.io/community/contributors/devel/pull-requests.md#best-practices-for-faster-reviews
-3. Follow the instructions for writing a release note: https://git.k8s.io/community/contributors/devel/pull-requests.md#write-release-notes-if-needed
-4. If the PR is unfinished, see how to mark it: https://github.com/kubernetes/community/blob/master/contributors/devel/pull-requests.md#marking-unfinished-pull-requests
 -->